faradayio/joinery/README.md

 ```

 It even does type inference, which is needed for certain complex transformations!
 The transformation process makes some effort to preserve whitespace and comments, so the output SQL is still mostly readable.

-## Current status

-This is very much a work in progress, though it has enough features to run a large fraction of our production workload.
-It supports the following databases to some degree:

-- Trino: Best coverage.
-Easy to run locally under Docker.
-  - AWS Athena 3: Mostly works, but we need to port the UDFs.
-  - Presto: Try it and see?
-- Snowflake: Not bad.
-- SQLite3: Will probably be removed soon.
-Might be replaced with DuckDB?

-If you want to run _your_ production workloads, **you will almost certainly need to contribute code.** In particular, our API coverage is limited.
-See [`tests/sql/`](./tests/sql/) for examples of what we support.

 ## Design philosophy